Common Mistakes

 }

-An additional technique to shorten namespace prefixes are namespace alias.
-These are very useful when things are nested inside multiple namespaces' (or have very long unhelpful names)
+An additional technique to shorten namespace prefixes is namespace alias.
+These are very useful when things are nested inside multiple namespaces (or have very long unhelpful names)

 alias.cpp